 Well as they used to say in the early 2000s, “It’s all good” True that!

 Gel pen seep through is minimal at best if you use some of the techniques I describe above and in the video.
-Also with lighter colors it might not be noticeable at all on the other side.
+Also, with lighter colors it might not be noticeable at all on the other side.
 Solid color fills produce a heavier ink flow.

+Pens add pizazz!
+You can define lines more, and add more detail.
 Colored pencils will allow for filling in larger detail areas and you can also combine shades and color tones to see what cool effect you can come up with!